aelurum/AkCodeTools/Portrait Cropping/ReadMe.txt

     1. Run the script and wait for the result.
        > python AkPortraitCropping_UnityPy.py [input_path] [image_format]

-       - input_path: A path to the game`s .apk file or to the "charportraits" folder containing portrait asset files (portrait_hub.ab, pack[x].ab).
+       - input_path: A path to the game`s .apk file (for cn or bilibili server) or to the "charportraits" folder containing portrait asset files (portrait_hub.ab, pack[x].ab).
        - image_format: Format of the output portrait images.
 Supported flags: "-png", "-webp".
     2. Enjoy!